 Like a shadow that was always there, but seldom taken note of, Emmitt DeWitt bore witness to everything that went on around him.
 Normally he heard little of what went on behind the closed doors of the cabinet room as the important issues of the day were discussed, debated, and argued.
-On this morning, however, a person would have to be stone-cold deft not to hear enough to understand what was going on and DeWitt, despite two tours of duty in Iraq where he had earned his first Purple Heart when an IED had flipped his Humvee was anything but.
-What he wasn’t able to ascertain from what little he heard through closed doors that muffled, but did not entirely block, the gist of the just concluded and often heated debate, he was able to piece together from snippets of exchanges he caught as harried lower tier White House staffers scurried to and fro, either to gather information for the President and the people he was meeting with, or find someplace where they could hunker down out of sight and mind and wait out the tempest that had put an end to the early morning calm DeWitt enjoyed after spending an entire night ready to carry out a duty he prayed he’d never be called on to perform.
+On this morning, however, a person would have to be stone-cold deft not to hear enough to understand the situation and DeWitt, despite two tours of duty in Iraq where he had earned his first Purple Heart when an IED had flipped his Humvee, was anything but.
+What he wasn’t able to ascertain from what little he could hear through closed doors that muffled the heated debate, he was able to piece together from snippets of exchanges he caught as harried lower-tier White House staffers scurried to and fro, either to gather information for the President and the people he was meeting with, or find someplace where they could hunker down out of sight and mind and wait out the tempest—the one who had put an end to the early morning calm DeWitt enjoyed after spending an entire night ready to carry out a duty he prayed he’d never be called on to perform.

 When the door of the cabinet room swung open with a bang, DeWitt instinctively clutched the leather covered metallic briefcase in his lap as he always did, ready to come to his feet if the President’s movements required him to follow.
-When only the President’s chief of staff, followed closely by the Secretary of Defense, together with the directors of Homeland Security and the NSA emerged and filled by without giving him a second thought, DeWitt relaxed his grip.
+When only the President’s chief of staff, followed closely by the secretary of defense, together with the directors of Homeland Security and the NSA emerged and filed by without giving him a second thought, DeWitt relaxed his grip.
 For the first time since drawing an assignment that took him away from the sort of duty a soldier like him relished, he found himself thanking his lucky stars he was where he was and not, he suspected, in a position like Nate Dixon.
-He wouldn’t have to wrestle with his conscience if the battalion Nate was with was tasked with carrying out the mission the entire chain of command of the XVIII Airborne Crops had declined.
-Getting up close and personal with suicidal Hajis hell bent on become a martyr was one thing.
+He wouldn’t have to wrestle with his conscience if the battalion Nate was with was tasked with carrying out the mission the entire chain of command of the XVIII Airborne Corps had declined.
+Getting up close and personal with suicidal Hajis hell bent on becoming martyrs was one thing.
 DeWitt had no problem with that.
 If truth be known, like most of his peers, he wished he had been given an opportunity to finish a war he and his fellow officers believed they were on the cusp of winning.

-Being sent to deal with Americans at bayonet point, fellow veterans no different than himself, was something all together different.
+Being sent to deal with Americans at bayonet point, fellow veterans no different from himself, was something altogether different.
 What he would do if he was ordered to take down members of the Arizona Home Guard was a question he would not need to answer.
 He had his orders, orders he could follow without reservation, without hesitation.
 Even if someone needed to access the codes in the briefcase he held on his lap, unlocking access to the nation’s nuclear arsenal, he had no doubt he would be able to do so.
 That grim thought, as terrible as the consequences of what would happen if the day ever came when he would need to turn the codes over to the President for his use was, at this moment, a comfort to him.

 Fort Lewis, Washington State